Ulrich Herbert

 Ulrich Herbert (born 24 September 1951) is a German historian and a specialist in the Nazi era and German history during World War II.

-He was a professor at the University of Freiburg (Emeritus since fall 2019).
+Herbert was a professor at the University of Freiburg (Emeritus since fall 2019).
 In 1999 Herbert received the Gottfried Wilhelm Leibniz Prize in modern and contemporary history.
 He edited European history in the 20th Century, a series of ten surveys by German scholars.